 The position has a basic requirement.
 You must have the required education or equivalent experience to satisfy the basic requirement for this position.
 Additionally, applicants must meet the minimum qualification requirement for this series and grade to be considered qualified.
 You must meet one of the following Basic Qualifications to be considered for this position.
 You must meet this by the close of the announcement.
 This is an interdisciplinary position; therefore, applicants will be considered for a range of occupational fields (occupational series) based on qualifications and experience.
 Occupational series in which applications will be accepted are outlined below.

-- Experience: four years of appropriate experience in anthropology performing research, museum work, or similar professional-level work.
+or Experience: four years of appropriate experience in anthropology performing research, museum work, or similar professional-level

-- Combination of education and experience: Courses equivalent to a major, as shown in A above, plus appropriate experience or additional education.
+or Combination of education and experience: Courses equivalent to a major, as shown in A above, plus appropriate experience or

 To qualify for this position at the GS-12 grade level, you must possess one of the following minimum qualifications by close of the announcement:

 EXPERIENCE: At least one full year of specialized experience comparable in scope and responsibility to the GS-11 grade level in the Federal service (obtained in either the public or private sectors).
 This experience includes activities such as: Developing or refining solutions for habitat and public use management plans, identifying future data needs and planning projects for natural and cultural resources; integrating natural and cultural resource analysis, managing sensitive and complex issues, and natural and cultural resource compliance.
 You must include hours per week worked.